Thursday, September 11, 2025

 4. A 3-ounce serving of beef, pork, poultry and fish is approximately the size of your palm.

 5. Now this is exciting: You need at least 5 servings of fruits and vegetables daily.
 1 serving of vegetables equals 1 cup.
+The more fruits and vegetables you consume each day, the better for your body.

 6. How many eggs should you consume in a day?
 Some say 1 egg is enough but others think you can have 2 a day.
 In one of Dr Willie Ong’s YouTube presentation, he commented that if you eat 2 eggs today, you should not eat any egg tomorrow.